shruacha1234/kruize/tests/spring-petclinic/README.md

 # Run the petclinic application using scripts

-# change the directory
+# Change the directory
-cd kruize/tests/Spring-petclinic
+cd kruize/tests/spring-petclinic

 # Create the required setup
 ./scripts/petclinic-setup.sh